The Neighbors: Income

 The most common language spoken in the Skyway

-neighborhood is English, spoken by 60.6% of households.
-Other important languages spoken here include Tagalog (the first language of the Philippine region), Vietnamese, Spanish and Mon-Khmer (the dominant language of Cambodia).
+neighborhood is English, spoken by 63.7% of households.
+Other important languages spoken here include Tagalog (the first language of the Philippine region), Vietnamese, Chinese and Spanish.